-The first time you first launch DB OptimizerTM XE and DB OptimizerTM, you will be prompted to activate the product.
+The first time you first launch DB Optimizer, you will be prompted to activate the product.
 Choose to activate by Internet and follow the prompts.
 During the activation process you will receive an email with an activation key; after you enter that key into the License Setup dialog, you will receive a free 14-day evaluation license.

 If due to firewall or other restrictions you cannot use Internet activation, select the E-mail alternative.
-If that does not work either, select the Phone alternative.

-To continue using DB OptimizerTM XE and DB OptimizerTM after the evaluation period, select Help > Embarcadero Licensing > License Registration and follow the prompts, or visit the Embarcadero online store at http://www.embarcadero.com/store.html.
+To continue using DB Optimizer after the evaluation period, select Help > IDERA Licensing > License Registration and follow the prompts.